autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - Pose with covariance stamped
   - Vehicle pose, covariance, and timestamp on the map coordinate
-  - 50Hz~ frequency (depends on the requirement by planning/control)
+  - 50Hz~ frequency (depending on the requirements of the Planning and Control components)
 - Twist with covariance stamped
   - Vehicle velocity, covariance, and timestamp on the base_link coordinate
   - 50Hz~ frequency